-For the year ended December 31, 2010, the compensation paid to ETE's named executive officer consisted of the following components:
+For the year ended December 31, 2010, the compensation paid to our named executive officers, other than our CEO, consisted of the following components:

-- annual base salary;

-- non-equity incentive plan compensation consisting solely of discretionary cash bonuses; and

-- equity incentive plan compensation.
+- annual base salary; - non-equity incentive plan compensation consisting solely of discretionary cash bonuses; - vesting of previously issued equity-based awards issued pursuant to our equity incentive plans; - · compensation resulting from the vesting of equity issuances made by an affiliate; and - 401(k) plan contributions.

-Mr. Warren, ETP's CEO, has voluntarily elected not to accept any salary, bonus or equity incentive compensation (other than a salary of \$1.00 per year plus an amount sufficient to cover his allocated payroll deductions for health and welfare benefits).
-The compensation paid to the named executive officers of the ETP GP Entities, other than ETP's CEO, consisted of the following components:
+Mr. Warren, our CEO, has voluntarily elected not to accept any salary, bonus or equity incentive compensation (other than a salary of \$1.00 per year plus an amount sufficient to cover his allocated payroll deductions for health and welfare benefits) after 2007.